BCN3D/BCN3DSigma-Firmware/README.md

 This firmware was first developed by [Jordi Calduch][1] then was [Xavier Gómez][2] and now the current developer is [Alejandro Garcia][6] at [BCN3D Technologies][3].
 This firmware is a rework of the popular [Marlin][4].

-The code is currently still in development, release date September 2015.
+The code is currently in development, trying to improve functionalities.

----
 ## Issues, bugs and suggestions

 Your feedback is very important to us as it helps us improve even faster.
 Therefore we think github is the way to go.
 Feel free to make an [issue](https://github.com/BCN3D/BCN3DSigma-Firmware/issues).